FaresAmiar/Airbnb-Price-Prediction/README.md

 Used prefect, mlflow, ci/cd, etc.. run docker-compose, and dockerfile or makefile with run-all

+import your aws profile and change it in worflow/mgmt/runner.py, line 27

 In config.json, remove local and cloud prefix dict choose which you want and keep these values in "mlflow"